sqrl-planner/helm-charts/README.md

 $ helm secrets dec environments/secrets.<env>.yaml

 ```
 which will decrypt the secrets file and store the decrypted version in a file of the same name with the `.dec.yaml` extension.
+Note that for the `dev` environment, the secrets file is not encrypted so you can just use the `secrets.dev.yaml` file directly.